-- Feed the bamboo skewer through the straws place a cardboard wheel on each end.
+- Feed the bamboo skewer through the straws and place a cardboard wheel on each end.
 Hot glue the end of the skewer to the wheel for added sturdiness.
 If you’d like to have a sturdier car, you can use plastic cap wheels instead.

 - Cut a 5” piece of paper straw.
 Grab the balloon and place it over the neck to the end of the straw.
-Wrap the rubber band around the neck of balloon and straw until secure.
+Wrap the rubber band around the neck of the balloon and straw until secure.
 Then tape the straw to the top of the toilet paper roll.

 - Blow up the balloon and let the toilet paper roll balloon car roll!
 Does it move the way you expected?
 What’s giving it a boost?

 If your car isn’t wheeling smoothly, check that the air can flow through the straw well.
 It’s easy to shut off the air flow if you don’t wrap the rubber band well.
-Also check to see that the wheels can turn freely.
+Also, check to see that the wheels can turn freely.
 Try rolling the car without balloon power and make corrections if necessary.

 More Fun Ways to Build Cars